DravenTec/Twitch-Stream-Recorder/README.md

 To access the Twitch API it is necessary to install and configure the Twtich Cli.

 ## Install Streamlink and Twitch Cli to run tsr.py
-Tested under Ubuntu 20.04.3 LTS (Focal Fossa) and Debian 11 (Bullseye)
+Tested under Ubuntu 20.04.3 LTS (Focal Fossa) and Debian 12 (Bookworm)
 1) Install Dependencies: `sudo apt install pip curl git`
 2) Install Streamlink: `sudo pip3 install streamlink`
 3) Install Homebrew: